Stochastic differential equation: Terminology

 leading to what is known as the Stratonovich integral.

 The Itô integral and Stratonovich integral are related, but different, objects and the choice between them depends on the application considered.
 The Itô calculus is based on the concept of non-anticipativeness or causality, which is natural in applications where the variable is time.

-The Stratonovich calculus, on the other hand, has rules which resemble ordinary calculus and has intrinsic geometric properties which render it more natural when dealing with geometric problems such as random motion on manifolds.
+The Stratonovich calculus, on the other hand, has rules which resemble ordinary calculus and has intrinsic geometric properties which render it more natural when dealing with geometric problems such as random motion on manifolds, although it is possible and in some cases preferable to model random motion on manifolds through Itô SDEs, for example when trying to optimally approximate SDEs on submanifolds.

 An alternative view on SDEs is the stochastic flow of diffeomorphisms.
 This understanding is unambiguous and corresponds to the Stratonovich version of the continuous time limit of stochastic difference equations.
 Associated with SDEs is the Smoluchowski equation or the Fokker–Planck equation, an equation describing the time evolution of probability distribution functions.
 The generalization of the Fokker–Planck evolution to temporal evolution of differential forms is provided by the concept of stochastic evolution operator.

 In physical science, there is an ambiguity in the usage of the term "Langevin SDEs".
 While Langevin SDEs can be of a more general form, this term typically refers to a narrow class of SDEs with gradient flow vector fields.
 This class of SDEs is particularly popular because it is a starting point of the Parisi–Sourlas stochastic quantization procedure, leading to a N=2 supersymmetric model closely related to supersymmetric quantum mechanics.
 From the physical point of view, however, this class of SDEs is not very interesting because it never exhibits spontaneous breakdown of topological supersymmetry, i.e., (overdamped) Langevin SDEs are never chaotic.